estebanpw/cudagecko/README.md

 Some useful parameters:

-1. `-len`        <min len for an HSP to be reported, default: 32> NOTE: length runs in multiples of 32, so using 50 for instance will yield HSPs of 64 or more
+1. `-len`       : min len for an HSP to be reported, default: 32> NOTE: length runs in multiples of 32, so using 50 for instance will yield HSPs of 64 or more
-2. `-dev`        <ID of the gpu device to use, default: 0>
+2. `-dev`       : ID of the gpu device to use, default: 0
-3. `-factor`     <float between 0 and 1 to select the percentage of GPU memory reserved for words, default 0.125> NOTE: lower only if running out of memory for hits>
+3. `-factor`    : float between 0 and 1 to select the percentage of GPU memory reserved for words, default 0.125> NOTE: lower only if running out of memory for hits
-4. `-max_freq`   <only works in --sensitive Maximum frequency per hit (default: unlimited) (fast mode can skip highly repeated seeds)>
+4. `-max_freq`  : only works in --sensitive Maximum frequency per hit (default: unlimited) (fast mode can skip highly repeated seeds)
-5. `--fast`      <Runs in fast mode as opposed to sensitive which is the default (this mode skips lots of repetitive seeds)>
+5. `--fast`     : Runs in fast mode as opposed to sensitive which is the default (this mode skips lots of repetitive seeds)
-6. `--sensitive` <Runs in sensitive mode (default).
-This mode is exhaustive, ALL seeds are calculated.>
+6. `--sensitive`: Runs in sensitive mode (default).
+This mode is exhaustive, ALL seeds are calculated.
-7. `--hyperfast` <Runs in hyperfast mode.
+7. `--hyperfast`: Runs in hyperfast mode.
 This mode will match every word in one sequence to a different word in the other sequence.
-Only use to detect main syntenies.>
+Only use to detect main syntenies.

 ## Unattended execution